danbev/learning-quantum-computing/README.md

 [0, 0, 1, 0]| 0.5|   | 0.5|
 [0, 0, 0, 1]⌊-0.5⌋   ⌊-0.5⌋
 ```
-We also run the top qubit through a hadamard gate.
-Just be careful about "choosing"
+We also run the top qubit through a hadamard gate (H X I) to produce:.
-the top qubit.
-The state of the circuit is currently:
 ```
 ⌈    0⌉
 |    0|
 |-1/√2|
 ⌊ 1/√2⌋
 ```
+We now measure the top qubit `x` and if it is in the |0> state Uf is a constant
+function and if not it is a balanced function.

+The state of the circuit is currently:
 ```
       ⌈0 ⌈-1/√2⌉⌉     ⌈    0⌉
       |  ⌊ 1/√2⌋|     |    0|